TerryJHarrison/gamer-tag/README.md

 Updatable nickname linked to each tag that players can optionally use to change their in-game display names whenever they want.

 ### Path to Decentralization
-This application is designed to be a public good owned by no-one and requiring no maintenance or support to stay available.
+This application is designed to be a public good owned by no one and requiring no maintenance or support to stay available.
 Below is our roadmap to make sure that it remains that way for all-time.
 ```mermaid
 flowchart LR